A support group can be a parent’s greatest ally when dealing with their teen’s use of drugs or alcohol.

 Other parents can provide support

 Talk to other parents.
 It may also help to talk to other parents who have experienced what you are going through.
 Some communities have parent action groups or parent peer groups that meet informally to discuss parenting issues and discuss solutions.
-You may also find support via online parenting groups and community message boards.
+You may also find support online in community parenting groups on social media.